DESCRIBE-PD

 Course of the study

-In the forefront of the study, the investigator will inform you about the examinations and discuss the study procedure with you.
-You will of course have the opportunity to ask questions during the consultation.
-All participants in the DESCRIBE-PD study will receive a standardized assessment as part of routine clinical care at the university outpatient clinics of the participating sites.
+In the forefront of the study, the investigator will inform you about the examinations and study procedures.
+Further questions can be discussed in detail during the consultation.
+All participants in the DESCRIBE-PD study will receive a standardized assessment.

-If you agree to participate in the study, there will be
+If you consent to participate in the study, the following will take place:

 • an interview about your medical history, including the presence of other neurodegenerative diseases in your family

-• a neurological examination and information about your medication
+• a neurological examination including motor symptoms and information about your medication

 • an examination of your memory, concentration and mood